-A drug court is a specialized or problem-solving court-based program that targets criminal offenders and parents with pending child welfare cases who have alcohol and other drug addiction and dependency problems.
+Drug courts are specialized court docket programs that target criminal defendants and offenders, juvenile offenders, and parents with pending child welfare cases who have alcohol and other drug dependency problems.

-As of June 30, 2013, there were over 2800 drug courts operating throughout the U.S. More than half of these target adult offenders; others address juvenile, child welfare and different court case types.
+As of June 2014, the estimated number of drug courts operating in the U.S. is over 3400.
+More than half target adults, including DWI (driving while intoxicated) offenders and a growing number of Veterans; others address juvenile, child welfare, and different case types.

 Number and Types of Drug Courts

 (As of June 30, 2013)